MrChillStorm/PipeGuide/README.md

 5. **XML Generation**: Produce an XML file with the refined fuselage data.
 This file contains only the fuselage sections, which developers can integrate into an existing flight model file.

-Certainly!
-Here’s a separate section for your README.md addressing the coordinate system requirements and model preparation instructions:

 ## Coordinate System and Model Preparation

 ### Coordinate System